aemc/aemc/README.md

-- 👋 Hi, I’m @aemc
+👋 Hi, I’m @aemc
-- 👀 I’m interested in web development
+👀 I’m interested in web and mobile development
-- 🌱 I’m currently learning emberjs and rails
+🌱 I’m currently learning emberjs and rails
-- 💞️ I’m looking to collaborate on new projects, hit me up!
+💞️ I’m looking to collaborate on new projects, hit me up!

 <!---
 aemc/aemc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.